restify/node-restify/docs/_api/response.md

 ### send

-Sends the response object. pass through to internal `__send` that uses a formatter based on the `content-type` header.
+Sends the response object.
+It is a pass through to internal `__send`.
+Unless the server instance was created with `disableResponseFormatting: true`, it uses a formatter based on the `content-type` header.

 **Parameters**